Ray Brown (musician)

 Raymond Matthews Brown (October 13, 1926 – July 2, 2002) was an American jazz double bassist, known for his extensive work with Oscar Peterson and Ella Fitzgerald.
 He was also a founding member of the group that would later develop into the Modern Jazz Quartet.

 Early life

 Ray Brown was born on October 13, 1926, in Pittsburgh, Pennsylvania, and took piano lessons as a child.
 After noticing how many pianists attended his high school, he thought of taking up the trombone, but his father was unable to afford one.
 With a vacancy in the high school jazz orchestra, he took up the upright bass instead.

 A major early influence on Brown's bass playing was Jimmy Blanton, the bassist in the Duke Ellington band.
 Brown's high school music teacher believed that he was a diligent student, as he took the bass home with him on weekends.
 Brown, however, was already using the school bass in gigs; when this was discovered, the bass had to be returned and Brown's father bought him one.
-Brown graduated high school in 1944.
+Brown graduated from high school in 1944.